Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

   />
   <Figcaption>

-  Sintel's back is a huge smooth surface, the type that is very prone to dithering artifacts.
+  Sintel's back is a huge smooth surface, the type that is prone to dithering artifacts.
 Just look at the areas in the shadows!
 In the [demo](https://scthe.github.io/WebFX/dist/) you can test it yourself using the `Post FX -> Dither` slider.

   </Figcaption>
 </Figure>

 The solution is simple - add **small** (much less than 1), unique random value to each pixel.
 This guarantees that only a few pixels next to each other will have the same color.
 This smoothens out the color transitions.
-This algorithm uses [Beyer Matrix](https://en.wikipedia.org/wiki/Ordered_dithering) and can be easily [implemented by hand](https://github.com/Scthe/WebFX/blob/master/src/shaders/_dither.glsl).
+This algorithm uses [Bayer matrix](https://en.wikipedia.org/wiki/Ordered_dithering) and can be easily [implemented by hand](https://github.com/Scthe/WebFX/blob/master/src/shaders/_dither.glsl).
 Or we can use `glEnable(GL_DITHER)`.

 ### Blend